primapack/.github/profile/README.md

-## PRIMA: Reference Implementation of Powell's methods with Modernization and Amelioration
+## PRIMA: Reference Implementation for Powell's methods with Modernization and Amelioration

-PRIMA provides the reference implementation of Powell's derivative-free optimization methods, namely COBYLA, UOBYQA, NEWUOA, BOBYQA, and LINCOA.
+PRIMA provides the reference implementation for Powell's derivative-free optimization methods, namely COBYLA, UOBYQA, NEWUOA, BOBYQA, and LINCOA.